 Sublime itself is not free of charge, however, you can download a free trial on their website.
 Since Version 2.0 macOS and Linux are supported besides Windows.

 Sublime as an alternative to RStudio?

-There are several ways in which you can setup your Sublime Text 3 to interprete R code.
+There are several ways in which you can set up your Sublime Text 3 to interpret R code.
 I prefer a setup in which I write my code in a Sublime script and send it to an active R session in my terminal.

 You can recreate a similar setup using two Plug-ins: (i) SendCode and (ii) R-Box.
-There are several Plug-ins who can help acheive similar goals, of course.
-For some reason I appreciate this one.
+There are several Plug-ins that can help achieve similar goals, of course.
+For some reason, I appreciate this one.
 In case you are not so fond of this setup you might want to check out SublimeREPL, SendText, and R-Snippets.

 Assuming you are happy with my setup, you can use the command palette to install these two packages.
 Once you have done that, you can actually get to it right away.
 Simply follow these steps:

 - open a new file and save it .R

 - open an R session in your terminal